Hazara Australians: Language

-Most Hazara Australians are fluent in English but their first language is Dari (Persian) in Hazaragi dialect.
+Most Hazara Australians are fluent in English, but with their first language being the Hazaragi dialect of Persian.

 Media

 Arman Monthly is a magazine distributed nationwide which is published by the Hazara community.
 The 2003 Australian documentary film Molly & Mobarak is based on a Hazara asylum seeker who enters Australia, falls in love with a local girl and faces possible deportation as his temporary visa nears expiration.